daquexian/FlexibleRichTextView/README.md

 This library support attachment.
 If there are attachments to show, create a class and inherit abstract class `Attachment`, then invoke `flexibleRichTextView.setText(String richText, List<Attachment> attachments)`.

-If `attachment.isImage()` is true, the attachment will be shown as image, or it will be shown as a link (please implement `getText()` method and return the link text, see [Callbacks](#callbacks) for more information).
+If `attachment.isImage()` is true, the attachment will be shown as image, or it will be shown as a link (please implement `getText()` method whose return value is the link text, and `getUrl()` method whose return value is the url of image, see [Callbacks](#callbacks) for more information).
 Both images and links produced from attachments will be shown at the bottom of view.

 If you need the attachment embedded in text, please implement `getAttachmentId()` method and provide the id in attachment tag.